-Course Overview
+Book Overview

-This course introduces the basic principles of distributed computing, highlighting common themes and techniques.
+This book introduces the basic principles of distributed computing, highlighting common themes and techniques.
 In particular, we study some of the fundamental issues underlying the design of distributed systems:

 - Communication: Communication does not come for free; often communication cost dominates the cost of local processing or storage.
 Sometimes we even assume that everything but communication is free. - Coordination: How can you coordinate a distributed system so that it performs some task efficiently?
 How much overhead is inevitable? - Fault-tolerance: A major advantage of a distributed system is that even in the presence of failures the system as a whole may survive. - Locality: Networks keep growing.
 Luckily, global information is not always needed to solve a task, often it is sufficient if nodes talk to their neighbors.
-In this course, we will address whether a local solution is possible. - Parallelism: How fast can you solve a task if you increase your computational power, e.g., by increasing the number of nodes that can share the workload?
+Whether a local solution is possible is one of the core topics of this book. - Parallelism: How fast can you solve a task if you increase your computational power, e.g., by increasing the number of nodes that can share the workload?
 How much parallelism is possible for a given problem? - Symmetry breaking: Sometimes some nodes need to be selected to orchestrate computation or communication.
-This is achieved by a technique called symmetry breaking. - Synchronization: How can you implement a synchronous algorithm in an asynchronous environment? - Uncertainty: If we need to agree on a single term that fittingly describes this course, it is probably "uncertainty".
+This is achieved by a technique called symmetry breaking. - Synchronization: How can you implement a synchronous algorithm in an asynchronous environment? - Uncertainty: If we need to agree on a single term that fittingly describes this book, it is probably "uncertainty".
 As the whole system is distributed, the nodes cannot know what other nodes are doing at this exact moment, and the nodes are required to solve the tasks at hand despite the lack of global knowledge.

-Finally, there are also a few areas that we will not cover in this course, mostly because these topics have become so important that they deserve their own courses.
+Finally, there are also a few areas that we will not cover in this book, mostly because these topics have become so important that they deserve their own books.
 Examples for such topics are distributed programming or security/cryptography.

-In summary, in this class we explore essential algorithmic ideas and lower bound techniques, basically the "pearls" of distributed computing and network algorithms.
-We will cover a fresh topic every week.
+In summary, in this book we explore essential algorithmic ideas and lower bound techniques, basically the "pearls" of distributed computing and network algorithms.